-The Colorado Springs real estate market trends report for 2022 noted that home sales have increased just over 19% for an average sales price of $495,000.
-The current conventional loan limit for El Paso County is currently set to $647,200.
-So for home buyers that desire a loan amount greater than this, a Jumbo mortgage is likely in store.
+The Colorado Springs real estate market trends report for 2024 noted that the average sales price is currently $434,000.
+The current conventional loan limit for El Paso County is currently set at $766,550.
+So for home buyers that request a loan amount greater than this, a Jumbo mortgage is likely in store.

 Why is this important?
 Different loan programs have their own guidelines and one of the most important is the maximum limit for a loan while still meeting program requirements.

 Finally, any loan amount that is above either the conforming limit or above the high balance limit in designated areas is a jumbo loan.
-If you’re buying in the higher-end range of homes, here is what you can expect when submitting a loan application for a jumbo loan.
+If you’re purchasing a high-cost home, here is what you can expect when submitting a loan application for a jumbo loan.

 Cash reserves are identified as the number of total monthly mortgage payments, including taxes and insurance, in an account that belongs to you.
-A common cash reserve requirement for a jumbo loan in CO, for example, is 3-6 months.
+A common cash reserve requirement for a jumbo loan in Colorado Springs is 3-6 months.
 If your total monthly mortgage payment is $4,500 and the cash reserve requirement is 3 months, you’ll need an additional $13,500 on top of your down payment and closing costs.
 Note, that non-liquid accounts like 401K or IRA do satisfy these requirements.